AmberC0209/PaddleX/docs/data_annotations/cv_modules/instance_segmentation.en.md

 ## 3. Data Format

-PaddleX defines a dataset named **COCOInstSegDataset** for instance segmentation tasks, with the following organizational structure and annotation format:
+PaddleX defines a dataset named <b>COCOInstSegDataset</b> for instance segmentation tasks, with the following organizational structure and annotation format:

 ```ruby
 dataset_dir                  # Root directory of the dataset, the directory name can be changed